Tired of teaching? Here are some ESL teaching related careers

 Careers related to ESL teaching that you may want to consider

 Teaching English as a Second Language (ESL) can be a rewarding and fulfilling career, but it is also exhausting.
-No matter how much you loved teaching ESL initially, there comes a time when you just need a break.
-Many burnt out ESL teachers are just tired of the hustle and want to find an adjacent job to teaching that let’ them take a little breather.
+That means that, no matter how much you loved teaching ESL initially, there comes a time when you just need a break.
+Many burnt-out ESL teachers are just tired of the hustle and want to find an adjacent job that lets them take a little breather.
 Here are some jobs English teachers can pursue.

-If you want to continue working within language, assessment, and one to one teaching, then pivoting to become a speech-language pathologist might be a good direction for your future career.
+If you want to continue working within language, assessment, and one-to-one teaching, pivoting to becoming a speech-language pathologist might be a good direction for your future career.
 I knew an awesome VIPKid teacher (back when they were big) in Bucharest who was a certified Speech-language pathologist and chose to teach online so she could explore the world while paying off her student loans.

 ESL Program Coordinator

-Program coordinators oversee and manage ESL programs in schools, universities, and language centers.
+Program coordinators manage ESL programs in schools, universities, and language centers.
 This includes hiring and training teachers, developing curriculum, and coordinating program activities.

 Intercultural Communication Specialist